 The Company's accounts receivable are derived primarily from sales to Tier 1 suppliers to the automotive manufacturing industry located mainly in the U.S., Europe, and China.
 Concentration of credit risk with respect to accounts receivables is mitigated by credit limits, ongoing credit evaluation, and account monitoring procedures.
 Credit is granted based on an evaluation of a customer's financial condition and, generally, collateral is not required.
 Trade accounts receivable are typically due from customers within 30 to 60 days.
 The Company performs ongoing credit evaluations of its customers and has not experienced any material losses in the periods presented.
 The Company establishes credit losses accounts receivable by considering a number of factors, including the length of time accounts receivable are past due, the Company's previous loss history from such customers, and the customers' current ability to pay its obligation to the Company.
-As of July 2, 2022 and December 25, 2021, the credit losses in respect of accounts receivable, which are determined with respect to specific debts that are doubtful of collection and netted against accounts receivable.
+As of July 2, 2022 and December 25, 2021, the credit losses in respect of accounts receivable, which are determined with respect to specific debts that are doubtful of collection and netted against accounts receivable, were not material.
+The Company writes off accounts receivable when they are deemed uncollectible.
 For the six months ended July 2, 2022 and June 26, 2021, the charge-offs and recoveries in relation to the credit losses accounts were not material.